 Ninety minutes later, we arrived at the said grocery store.
 Lars had coped extremely well, only knocking down a whole street full of traffic cones with my passenger side wing mirror (they have high cones in Germany) and my sobs had subdued to only whimpers.
 We were all set for a great road trip.

-To say those first moments of our epic adventure were strained, would be just as epic an understatement of emotion.
-That was in 2017 and we are still road tripping around the world together learning lessons and connecting even more through all the trials and tribulations that road tripping and travelling together brings.
+To say those first moments of our epic adventure were strained, would be just as epic an understatement of our emotions.
+That was in 2017, and we are still road tripping around the world together always learning and connecting even more through all the trials and tribulations that road tripping and travelling together brings.

 So, read on for our top 15 couple road trip essentials and tips to get your adventure off to a good start.